baba

 • Replays use no quota — once audio is generated, it is cached and replayable forever.

-• Up to 300 characters per clip; 300/month free, up to 60,000/year on Pro Yearly.
+• Up to 300 characters per clip; a Pro feature with 5,000 characters/month, up to 60,000/year on Pro Yearly.

 • Available when translating to Hebrew on iOS and Android.
 No login required.